The Legend of Zu: Synopsis

+At Omei, Enigma and Ying fuse their weapons successfully and combine forces with King Sky to battle and weaken Insomnia.
+Enigma allows Insomnia to possess her in order to prevent the demon from escaping, giving King Sky the chance to destroy the demon.
+After the battle, Enigma is reincarnated as a new immortal and Omei is restored, while King Sky leaves to rebuild Kunlun.

 Distribution

-Although Miramax Films bought the rights to distribute it in the United States, the film was never released in theatres, despite advertising the American release with movie trailers (which appeared as previews on Apple's website under Movie Trailers).
+Although Miramax Films bought the rights to distribute it in the United States, the film was never released in theatres, despite advertising the American release with movie trailers (which appeared as previews on Apple's website under movie trailers).
 It was eventually released on DVD on 19 August 2005 under the title Zu Warriors.

+The film was pulled from exhibition at the Hong Kong International Film Festival because of scenes that were shot in the People's Republic of China without prior authorization.

 Box office

 The film grossed HK$10 million in its theatrical release in Hong Kong.

 Critical reception

 The Legend of Zu received mixed reviews from critics.
 Those who praised the film mostly noted its thrilling action scenes and elaborate, computer-generated sets.

 The American release of the film was cut down extensively from 104 minutes to 80 minutes, with many plot and character development scenes being removed and most of the action scenes intact.
 This resulted in viewers finding the American version much harder to follow because of shallow characters and a plot so stripped of substance.